Crozet, Virginia

 Crozet /ˌkroʊˈzeɪ/ is a census-designated place (CDP) in Albemarle County in the Commonwealth of Virginia, United States.
 It sits along the I-64 corridor, about 12 mi west of Charlottesville and 21 mi east of Staunton.
+Crozet is part of the Charlottesville Metropolitan Statistical Area.
+The population of Crozet was 5,565 at the 2010 census.

+The Crozet Historic District was listed on the National Register of Historic Places in 2012.

+History

 Originally called "Wayland's Crossing," it was renamed in 1870 in honor of Colonel Claudius Crozet, the French-born civil engineer who directed the construction of the Blue Ridge Tunnel.
 The cornerstone of Crozet is believed to have been Pleasant Green, a property also known as the Ficklin-Wayland Farm, located yards from the actual Wayland Crossing.
 Claudius Crozet is said to have lodged in that property while surveying the land that today honors his name.
-The population of Crozet was 5,565 at the 2010 census.
-Crozet is part of the Charlottesville Metropolitan Statistical Area.

-The Crozet Historic District was listed on the National Register of Historic Places in 2012.